DavidAnson/markdownlint/doc/Rules.md

 expression via the `front_matter_title` parameter.
 To disable the use of front matter by this rule, specify `""` for `front_matter_title`.

-Rationale: A top level heading is an h1 on the first line of the file, and serves as the title for the document.
+Rationale: A top level heading is a h1 on the first line of the file, and serves as the title for the document.
 If this convention is in use, then there can not be more than one title for the document, and the entire document should be contained within this heading.